DJDanl/cpp-docs.pt-br/docs/standard-library/fpos-class.md

 ### <a name="remarks"></a>Comentários

-A função do primeiro membro `St` retorna o valor armazenado no objeto membro.
-A função do *_State* segundo `St` membro armazena _State no objeto membro.
+A primeira função de membro retorna o valor armazenado no `St` objeto member.
+A segunda função de membro armazena *_State* no `St` objeto de membro.

 ### <a name="example"></a>Exemplo